 - Likelihood of success: even in cases where agencies claim to have you covered, it's important for you to evaluate the likelihood of success.
 Ask questions to understand how they will scope, build, and review the app.
 If they seem to have an insufficient process or staffing to get it done (e.g. one developer does it all), that's a red flag.

-- Cost-plus (usually an hourly price): this model, which gives you an hourly cost and estimated number of hours, is more common for development agencies since predicting total hours is difficult (especially when they have the same concerns about how you're interpreting features that you have about them).
+This model, which gives you an hourly cost and estimated number of hours, is more common for development agencies since predicting total hours is difficult (especially when they have the same concerns about how you're interpreting features that you have about them).
 While this model puts the risk on you, it's still something you can navigate.
 Some considerations are:

 - Staffing: understand what roles they are planning to staff in each phase of the project and how much each costs.
 This will help you know what extra cost you'd incur if different parts of the build go over.